kkots/ggxrd_hitbox_overlay_2211/README.md

 ## System requirements

+Microsoft Visual C++ Redistributable 2022 (x86 for the 32-bit version, x64 for the 64-bit version).
 Intel processor architecture x86 (32-bit) or x64 (64-bit) (AMD will work).
 Windows operating system.
 For Ubuntu/Linux you need to be running the Windows version of Guilty Gear Xrd (I'm not aware of a Linux version existing) under Steam Proton.

 ## Quickstart for Windows

+1. Make sure you have Microsoft Visual C++ Redistributable 2022 installed on your operating system.
+Pick the right version for your architecture:
+  - 32-bit: <https://aka.ms/vs/17/release/vc_redist.x86.exe> (alternatively, use INSTALL_VCRUNTIME140.DLL_32bit .url shortcut included with the mod)
+  - 64-bit: <https://aka.ms/vs/17/release/vc_redist.x64.exe> (alternatively, use INSTALL_VCRUNTIME140.DLL_64bit .url shortcut included with the mod)

-1. Download the latest release from the `Releases` section on the right side of this page.
+2. Download the latest release from the `Releases` section on the right side of this page.

-2. Launch the game.
+3. Launch the game.
 Or you can do the next step at any point while the game is running.

-3. Go to downloaded folder and launch `ggxrd_hitbox_injector.exe`.
+4. Go to downloaded folder and launch `ggxrd_hitbox_injector.exe`.

-4. Start a match.
+5. Start a match.
 Hitboxes should display.

 Read the [Hitboxes](#hitboxes) section to understand what the colors mean.
 Read the [Default Hotkeys](#default-hotkeys) section to know what the default hotkeys are.